NJ Audubon Eco-Tours feature:

 July 30 to August 7, 2014

 From Saguaro-studded deserts to towering mountains covered with conifers, this corner of the US provides great scenery and superb birding.
 Many bird species here occur nowhere else in the US, and our visit coincides with the peak hummingbird diversity and breeding bird activity.
+Sorry, this trip is full.

 ||Brazil: Pantanal Safari|